mas-bandwidth/yojimbo/BUILDING.md

 You can run the "secure_client" program to securely connect a client to that server through the matcher.

-Connect this way requires having the matcher running, eg. "premake5 matcher"
+Connecting this way requires having the matcher running, eg. "premake5 matcher"

 The benefit of secure connect is that it enables packet encryption between the client and server.